 Not to say the show was all dark.
 The humor stuck with me as well.
 So many bizarre moments from Courage’s over-the-top screams to the character designs always got a chuckle out of me.
 Many characters had lanky proportions or a weird smile on their faces, or even were just anthropomorphic animals (“Cajun Granny Stew”, “Little Muriel”, “Courage in the Big Stinkin’ City”).
 Shots would linger on moments that were strange just to squeeze a little more odd-ness from them, usually to pause and reflect with a laugh (or in some cases, fear).
 The show was intentionally designed to be so over the top with its scares to be funny, triggering the relief of laughter after the shock of a scare.

-Several other themes are less… Fun though… In particular, the main theme of “The Tower of Dr. Zalost” is simultaneously somber and bombastic, the light choir and heavy horns coming to a head and clashing, similar to the forces of good and evil in the show’s first half-hour story.
+Several other themes are less… Fun though… In particular, the main theme of “The Tower of Dr. Zalost” is simultaneously somber and bombastic, the light choir and heavy horns coming to a head and clashing, similar to the forces of good and evil in the show’s first half-hour-long story.
 One of my personal favorite themes is one involving a slow organ that builds to church bells and a choir as the action on screen gets more intense (“The House of Discontent”, “The Quilt Club”).
-Episodes featuring this theme are among my favorites, and all of these memorable sounds would not be possible without composer Jody Gray and Andy Ezrin at the helm, creating such memorable music.
+Episodes featuring this theme are among my favorites.
+All of these memorable melodies would not be possible without composer Jody Gray and Andy Ezrin at the helm, creating such unique and mood-setting music.